preciofishbone/OmniaDocsG2/pages/page-collections/page-collection-settings/index.rst

 .. image:: page-collection-click-edit-new2.png

-4. Use the following settings (image from Omnia 6.12):
+4. Use the following settings:

 .. image:: page-collection-settings-612.png